-26.1 The Equality Act 2010 gives a general requirement that an impairment has a substantial (i.e. more than minor or trivial) and long-term effect on a person's ability to carry out normal day-to-day activities (without specifying what those activities might be).

-26.2 The Headteacher will ensure that they have regard to the Equality Act when managing the sickness absence of disabled employees.
-Disabled employees should not be treated less favourably than other employees and reasonable adjustments should be made both in applying this, and to enable disabled employees to remain in employment appropriate to the individual circumstances of the case.

-26.4 Current case law does not require sick pay to be extended at either full or half-pay where a disabled employee has exhausted their entitlement, irrespective of whether this was as a result of disability related absence or not.
+- 26.1 The Equality Act 2010 gives a general requirement that an impairment has a substantial (i.e. more than minor or trivial) and long-term effect on a person's ability to carry out normal day-to-day activities (without specifying what those activities might be). - 26.2 The Headteacher will ensure that they have regard to the Equality Act when managing the sickness absence of disabled employees.
+Disabled employees should not be treated less favourably than other employees and reasonable adjustments should be made both in applying this, and to enable disabled employees to remain in employment appropriate to the individual circumstances of the case. - 26.3 The Headteacher should ensure that disability leave is used where appropriate for a definition and examples of disability leave see the school's Leave and Time Off policy to avoid this type of absence being recorded as sick leave, therefore giving the employee an incorrect attendance record. - 26.4 Current case law does not require sick pay to be extended at either full or half-pay where a disabled employee has exhausted their entitlement, irrespective of whether this was as a result of disability related absence or not.
 Case law has shown that it may be appropriate for an employer to extend an employee's sick pay entitlement when the employer has failed to make a reasonable adjustment and that failure has resulted in continuing absence and expiry of the employee's normal sick pay entitlement.